1. Provide Superior Quality

 7. Make it Easy for Others to Refer You

 Let’s face it, clients are more likely to refer you if it’s convenient for them.
 Do they have to search for your phone number, email address, or website address?
 If so, you’re running the risk that they’ll refer someone else who has made it more convenient for them to do so.
-Distributing business cards helps in this way, as does periodic mailings or emails.
+Distributing business cards helps in this way, as do periodic mailings or emails.

 Real Estate agents do this very well by sending out things like magnets and calendars to clients (Our estate agent sends us a bottle of wine every Christmas!
 No phone numbers written on the bottle, though… — Ed).
 When someone is looking for their phone number, it’s easily accessible because of that magnet on the refrigerator.
 Having a memorable URL is another big help here.
 If they can’t remember your URL, they can’t tell their friends where to find you without looking it up.